ckjeldgaard/notes/docs/google-cloud-architect/case-studies/mountkirk-games.md

 - Scale based on game activity
 - Leaderboard (streaming data)
-- Logs in structured files (Dataflow for analysis)
+- Logs in structured files (Dataflow for analysis) **(for game activity logs: Create logging sink and sets BigQuery as the destination)**
 - Use GPU processing to render graphics server-side **(Spot VM's with GPU node pools)**
 - Eventually migrate legacy games to new platform